PritiranjanPatra2/Blog-Application/README.md

 ---

 ## Environment Variables
-Ensure the following environment variable is set:
+Ensure the following environment variables are set:
+- `PORT`: The port on which the server runs.
+- `URL`: MongoDB connection string.
 - `JWT_PRIVATE`: The secret key for JWT token generation.

 ---